dscoppelletti/spaceship/spaceship-core/README.md

 Contains high-level classes encapsulating the overall Android application model.

-# Package it.scoppelletti.spaceship.content

-Contains classes for accessing and publishing data on a device.

 # Package it.scoppelletti.spaceship.databinding

 Contains components used when developing applications with data binding.

 * [Data Binding Library](http://developer.android.com/topic/libraries/data-binding)

+# Package it.scoppelletti.spaceship.graphics

+Provides low level graphics tools such as canvases, color filters, points, and rectangles that let you handle drawing to the screen directly.

 # Package it.scoppelletti.spaceship.inject

 Dependency injection.

 * [Dagger 2](http://google.github.io/dagger)

+# Package it.scoppelletti.spaceship.io

+Provides for system input and output through data streams, serialization and the file system.

 # Package it.scoppelletti.spaceship.lifecycle